MinesEyeMedia/GitKraken-MockSite/README.md

 * Finished coding/styling and doing most tweaks for 'large screen' view.
 * Need to play with media queries and tweak for mobile.
 * Main 'Git Client' page complete.

+Commit #7 - Updated project to v0.2.0.
+* Merged with master branch and updated Readme.md to version 0.2.0.